William Ah Hang: Civil War Service

-William Ah Hang enlisted in the Union Navy on July 24, 1863 at the Brooklyn Navy Yard at the age of 22 years old.
+William Ah Hang enlisted in the Union Navy on July 24, 1863, at the Brooklyn Navy Yard at the age of 22 years old.
 Hang was one of the only known veterans of Chinese heritage who served in the American Civil War.
 Upon enlistment, Hang's personal description stated "black eyes, black hair, dark complexion, and standing at 5 feet 3 ½ inches tall".
 Hang was given the rank of Landsman upon enlistment, the lowest title in the Navy, often given to new recruits with little-to-no experience at sea.
 Landsmen would perform unskilled labor onboard naval vessels.
 Hang's first recorded deployment was aboard the North Carolina on August 13, 1863.
 He later served on the Albatross, another Union ship, on May 14, 1864.
 Hang also claimed to have served during Admiral Farragut's blockade squadron attacking Fort Morgan in Mobile Bay, Alabama.
-Hang ultimately transferred to the Penguin and made the rank of cabin Steward on July 31, 1864 [1].
+Hang ultimately transferred to the Penguin and made the rank of cabin Steward on July 31, 1864.
 Although Hang did not serve in an official combat capacity, he was quoted as saying that he assisted others in loading naval armaments in battle.
 Indeed, Hang once told a reporter that he would "not fight, but handed out powder, all the same".
-Hang was honorably discharged at the Boston Navy Yard on September 30, 1864 [4].
+Hang was honorably discharged at the Boston Navy Yard on September 30, 1864.
 (Note: one source notes that he was honorably discharged from the Navy on July 5, 1865).

-Post-Service Life
+Post-service life

 William Ah Hang moved from Boston, Massachusetts, where he was discharged, to Staten Island, New York.
 There, he opened and managed a grocery store.
 On September 22, 1875, Hang made an appearance at the Court of Common Pleas to make his sworn declaration of intention to become a naturalized American citizen.
-His citizenship was granted by the County Court of Richmond, Ind. on October 6, 1892 [12].
+His citizenship was granted by the County Court of Richmond, Ind. on October 6, 1892.
 In 1904, Hang became a cigar manufacturer in New York City with a store location at No. 500 Pearl Street.
 He resided at 13 Pell Street in the Manhattan neighborhood of New York City.
 He later became a trustee of the inaugural Chinese corporation in New York State: the Chinese Charitable and Benevolent Association.
-Hang married Jennie Busch in Savannah, Georgia in the 1870's and remarried to Maggie Duffy after Busch's death [5].
+Hang married Jennie Busch in Savannah, Georgia in the 1870s and remarried to Maggie Duffy after Busch's death.